Nympsfield Long Barrow: History of excavation

-The barrow has been excavated on three separate occasions, in 1862 by Buckman with the Cotteswold Naturalist's Field Club, in 1937 by E. M. Clifford and in 1974 by A. Saville.
-Twenty three bodies were discovered within the site.
+The barrow has been excavated on three separate occasions, in 1862 by Buckman with the Cotteswold Naturalist's Field Club, in 1937 by Elsie Clifford and in 1974 by A. Saville.
+23 bodies were discovered within the site.
 The remains of cremated children were placed in a separate cist.
 It was noted that the majority had common medical problems including infections in the mouth and gums, and abscesses.
 It is believed that, following interment, the bodies were left for a predetermined length of time, before a specific event took place, where the tomb was sealed over permanently.
 Haematite was found in the mound, possibly used as face-paint to make the dead appear alive.

 The digs uncovered the remains of fires, and pig bones, within the forecourt, indicating that ritualized meals were eaten, during burial ceremonies.
 Some dog bones were also uncovered on the site, but it is uncertain whether they age back to the original site, or from a later date.
 At the time of the first excavation, Nympsfield was thought to be unique in being the only chambered barrow in which bones from birds had been discovered, although several other such sites have now been discovered, such as the Tomb of the Eagles in the Orkney Islands.

 A leaf-shaped arrow-head and shards of pottery were also discovered.
 Two reconstructed vessels, a bowl and a necked jar, have been attributed to Ebbsfleet ware.
 Quartz pebbles were noted amongst the blocking deposits at both ends of the mound.
 This is a common feature of many long barrows in the Cotswold-Severn Group, in north Wales and northern and central Ireland and is thought to have a symbolic meaning.

 Nympsfield Long Barrow is part of the Cotswold–Severn group of monuments.
 It is similar in layout to the chambered tombs of Uley and Notgrove.
 It lies close to the so-called "Soldier's Grave" round barrow.
 The site was also occupied in both the Iron Age and Roman times.